 The priority zones are not mutually exclusive when it comes to the timing of treatment.
-Because Zones 1 through 3 have the lightest population of Acacia and Brooms, they can all be treated during the first year of control work.
+Because Zones 1 through 3 have the lightest population of Acacia and Brooms, they can all be treated simultaneously during the initial control work.
 Depending on the available budget, additional priority zones may be manageable in the first year.

-There could be a "Priority 1A" designation.
-Any single isolated Broom or Acacia plant that is observed far from others should be removed to forestall it founding a new population.
+There could be a "Priority 1A" designation: any single isolated Broom or Acacia plant that is observed far from others should be removed to forestall it founding a new population.